hexameron/RS41HUP/docs/programming_header.md

 ```
 All other pins on STLink header not connected.
 When using the Adafruit patch leads it is more convenient to use
 pin 10 as GND, since the 2mm ends are coupled as pairs.
+It is safe
+to supply 3.3v on the programming header, but this allows power to
+pass back through the CPU Regulator, and may not be the best idea.